Many women wonder if a breast lift will be necessary with their breast augmentation, and one question that I regularly hear is...

 That’s a pleasant name, right?
 The original incision for this procedure looks a lot like a triangle.
 Once sutured, you’re looking at the outline of a lollipop.
 Removing some breast skin and moving the areola, this lift can make some impressive progress on a sagging breast.

-It isn’t uncommon for a mom or a woman with much weight loss to be looking at a breast augmentation with an Anchor Lift.
+It isn’t uncommon for a mom or a woman with much weight loss to be looking at a breast augmentation with an Anchor breast lift.
 One woman that you may know with this incision is… ME!
 If you’re interested in how I treated my scarring, check out this article.

 If you’re feeling concerned about scarring, be sure to take into consideration the long term effect of your procedure.